 Guidance Note:

 Additional invested assets should be selected in a manner such that if the starting asset portfolio were revised to include the additional invested assets, the projection would not be expected to experience any positive accumulated deficiencies at the end of any projection year.
+The initial additional asset portfolio can be comprised of one or more of the following:

+Pro-rata slice of the actual initial assets of the portfolio

+Cash that is immediately reinvested

+A combination of assets that would be transferred to the portfolio from the general account to cover a potential shortfall

 It is assumed that the accumulated deficiencies for this scenario projection are known.
+Assets selected for the initial additional asset portfolio should have the same allocation for all scenarios.

 To determine the NAER on additional invested assets for a given scenario: